Posted on Leave a comment

 What “Low-Sodium” Really Means for Electrolytes

-💡 If your activity level is walking, light exercise, or everyday movement, low-sodium hydration is often the better long-term choice.
+Simple rule: if your activity level is walking, light exercise, errands, or general everyday movement, lower-sodium hydration often makes more sense than a performance-style packet.

 • Minimal sodium for daily use